Where to insert the thermometer in a turkey

 Some studies show that allowing turkey to rest for at least 20 minutes after removing it from the oven can retain up to 25% more juices.
 As much as I want to dig in, I remind myself that patience is key to achieving the best flavor and texture!

-¿Cuál es el mejor lugar para colocar un termómetro en un pavo?
+¿Dónde está el mejor lugar para poner un termómetro en un pavo??
 The best place is in the thickest part of the thigh, avoiding the bone for the most accurate reading.

-¿Qué parte del pavo es mejor para comprobar la temperatura?
+¿Qué parte del pavo es mejor para verificar la temperatura??
 The thickest part of the thigh gives the most accurate temperature reading, indicating doneness.

-¿Cocinas el pavo a 325 o a 350?
+Do you cook a turkey at 325 o 350?
 Cooking at 325°F is commonly recommended for even cooking throughout and avoiding dryness.

 Conclusión